poldavezac/BokehServer.jl/README.md

 ## Related projects

-The same idea, created more or less at the same time: [Another bokeh in julia](https://github.com/cjdoris/Bokeh.jl)
+[Another bokeh in julia](https://github.com/cjdoris/Bokeh.jl) is the same idea, created more or less at the same time.
+To the best of my understanding, with my appologies if I'm wrong, it does not provide *Julia* <-> *javascript*
+synchronisation: static HTML pages only.